Mae-Shahvirdi/WSDA-Music-Company/README.md

 ##
 # Second Step: Gathering insight about customers and employees
+This step aims to address discrepancies in WSDA Music's finances.
+By analyzing customer purchases from 2011 and 2012 along with their sales representatives, we can identify any anomalies.
 ### Identifying customers who made purchases between the years 2011 and 2012 alongside their sales representatives, and total transaction amounts for each customer.
 [By joining tables and applying filters](https://github.com/Mae-Shahvirdi/WSDA-Music-Company/blob/main/3.%20Identifying%20customers%20who%20made%20purchases%20between%20the%20years%202011%20and%202012%20alongside%20their%20sales%20representatives,%20and%20total%20transaction%20amounts%20for%20each%20customer.)